michaeldayreads/reference/git.md

 `git checkout -b local_branch upstream/fix-or-feature-branch` track remote branch

-`git checkout --track upstream/branch_to_track` track an existing remote branch
+`git checkout --track upstream/branch_to_track` to check out a local copy of a remote branch and set the local copy to track that remote copy.

+> Use `git branch --set-upstream-to remote/branch` to add or modify the remote branch that your local should track.

 ## Update / Revert file(s)